IBMStreams/streamsx.tutorial.teda/docs/1.0.2/Module-3/index.markdown

 **Hint**: Typically, the customizable parts of composite operators are marked with `// custom code begin` and `// custom code end`.

+**Hint**: If you want to set the `quoted` parameter of the FileReaderCSV operator, for example `CSVParse.off`, then you need to add the `use com.ibm.streams.teda.parser.text::*;` statement in your FileReaderCustomCSV composite.

     public composite FileReaderCustomCSV (
         input
             stream<TypesCommon.FileIngestSchema> FileIn;